matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 - State machines have discrete States, each state can be represented by a member variable, all these member variables implement a common interface

+***

 ## Mediator pattern

-- The frame acts as the mediator so that non of the individual UI elements need to know about each other.
+- The frame acts as the mediator so that non of the individual UI elements need to know about each other
 - UI Elements are referred to as Colleagues

 ```